Matt952023/Raspberry-PI-Router-and-Wireless-Access-Point/README.md

 # **Startup on Boot**

 Until now, all of the configurations and services we have employed only lasted until the Raspberry PI shutdowns or reboots.
 To keep our changes on reboot, we must utilize scripts that run on boot which will reconfigure our changes.
-Scripts will be located in the /bin/ directory.
+Scripts will be located in the **`/bin/`** directory.
 The “bin” keyword refers to “binary”, in which scripts are converted to: binary machine code.
-We will create a new file called “setup-router.sh” inside the /bin/ directory:
+We will create a new file called **`setup-router.sh`** inside the **`/bin/`** directory:

 **`sudo nano /usr/local/bin/setup-router.sh`**